• Sign in

 rails generate model Post title:string description:text author:references{foreign_key:true}

-Now let’s set up our "one-to-many" association for these models.
+Now let's set up our "one-to-many" relationship for these models.

 Let's create a PostsController with the index and show actions.